Ghana Party in the Park – Family Fun Day

 The Food Court

 There’s nothing quite like the smell of chi –chin ga.
 Okay kebabs.
-For a day you can almost forget you are in London, for you will not spot fish and chips anywhere.
-Kenkey and fish.
-Waakye, tilapia, banku and okro, gari foto, kelewele, bow float, kattie cake, condensed milk toffee and all the things the streets of Accra takes for granted.
+For a day you can almost forget you are in London.
+Kenkey and fish, Waakye, tilapia, banku and okro, gari foto, kelewele, bow float, kattie cake and all the things the streets of Ghana takes for granted.
 For the brave at heart the cultural tent will have pounded fufu with a choice of amponchi kraka, abenqui.
-Traditional ampesi flavoured with kobi, and for those of you that remember the traditional Circle yam and choofi from a night out and have now substituted it for donor kebab, it is time to reunite your palates again, awaken your smell of good food.
-For the English at heart, (Sermo) in the absence of English food, jollof will come a close second.
-Although tea will not be present other ‘hot drinks’ will be served and you might get a whiff of Apioo or its half-caste friend Mandigo.
-For the under age masketela or Álvaro will reach the sides Tango can’t touch.
+Traditional ampesi flavoured with kobi, and for those of you that remember the traditional Circle yam and choofi from a night out and have now substituted it for donor kebab.

 Durbar of Chiefs Display: